 Trayvon was walking home from the store in the gated community where he was staying with his father.
 What do we need to change so people who are minding their own business can drive and walk in our communities without being distrusted for no reason except their color?
 This sad story has understandably renewed many Americans’ concerns about racism.

 Does the claim of “self-defense” and the “Stand Your Ground” law in Florida truly provide enough justification for law enforcement officials to let someone who shot and killed an unarmed teen simply leave and go home with his gun?
-Why has it taken a month-long national outcry to get authorities to launch a full investigation so that justice can be served?
-Why does an innocent boy have to be killed before authorities question laws that put unqualified people into positions of perceived power for which they have no training or accountability?
+Why did it take a month-long national outcry to get authorities to launch a full investigation so that justice can be served?
+Why did an innocent boy have to be killed before authorities question laws that put unqualified people into positions of perceived power for which they have no training or accountability?
+Will the verdict that allowed George Zimmerman to go free provide fuel for changing these laws or will lead to other innocents being killed?

-There are conflicting stories about exactly what happened.
-What seems clear according to the recording of the 911 call is that George Zimmerman told the operator that he thought Trayvon was suspicious because, he was “walking around as if he is up to no good.”
+Although there are conflicting stories about exactly what happened after the conflict started, there is a lot of evidence for what led up to the fight that resulted in the shooting.
+According to the recording of the 911 call, George Zimmerman told the operator that he thought Trayvon was suspicious because, he was “walking around as if he is up to no good.”
 He also said, “These assholes, they always get away.”

 The 911 operator asked Zimmerman if he was following Martin and, when he said he was, said emphatically, “We don’t need you to do that.”
 Sadly, whatever else might have followed, Zimmerman did follow Trayvon, which led to the conflict that resulted in Zimmerman shooting his gun.